ollelogdahl/cgr/docs/rend2.typ

 If `glslc` is not found, the path can be specified using the `GLSLC_PATH` environment variable at runtime.

+The project can also be built using cmake:

+- `cmake -B build -DCMAKE_BUILD_TYPE=Debug`
+- `cmake --build build --parallel`

 == System Requirements

 Below are the system requirements for running the application.
 Note that the program